Course content

 We want you to express your full potential and offer a combination of formal teaching and directed student-centred learning to support this.

-Lectures will highlight key points and provide core knowledge, supported by online content available through a personalised virtual learning environment (VLE).
+Lectures will highlight key points and provide core knowledge, which you will enhance and build on through enquiry-based self-directed study, supported by online content available through a personalised virtual learning environment (VLE).

 A substantial proportion of this programme involves self-directed research, and you will be supported throughout this by informal staff contact, scheduled help sessions and online discussions.
 Group work will provide interaction, stimulation and debate, and open up new and interesting opportunities.